 c) A final report for the Question that includes:

-• Analysis of the factors influencing effective access to support cloud computing.

 • A set of guidelines, such as policy or technical approaches, among others, for facilitating infrastructure deployment, which could be delivered, inter alia, through training seminars in accordance with the ITU-D programme on Capacity building.

 • A handbook on infrastructure supporting cloud computing in developing countries.
 This handbook will be the result of study group collaboration between ITU-T Study Group 13 and the rapporteur group dealing with this Question as part of ITU-D Study Group 1.